How Long Does It Take to Improve a Credit Score

 How long does it usually take to improve a credit score?

-Small improvements may appear within one to three months.
-Larger improvements often take six months to a year or more.
+Small improvements, like paying down revolving debt, may appear within one to three months.
+Larger improvements, such as recovering from missed payments, often take six months to two years of consistent behavior.

 Can negative marks disappear quickly?